flybywiresim/docs/docs/start/reported-issues.md

 ### Altitude Issues

-The effects of non-standard day pressure and temperature on altitude in MSFS is inaccurate for SU5 affecting the following:
+The effects of non-standard day pressure and temperature on altitude in MSFS are inaccurate for SU5 affecting the following:

-- Airplane altitude provided to ATC from the airplane transponder will not correlate correctly with the airplane indicated on the airplane's altimeter.
-VATSIM / IVAO will see MSFS airplanes at a different altitude than what the pilots see.

-- If temperature is different than ISA, the airplane altimeter will not indicate the correct altitude, most observable when airplane is on the ground at the airport with the proper QNH set.
-The altimeter should align with the airport's elevation, but it won't with SU5.

-- If pressure or temperature is changing with live weather, the airplane's autopilot may wander from the set altitude or "chase" altitude.

-- The built-in MSFS ATC will experience the same altitude issues - you may see FL390 on your altimeter, but the ATC will see you at a different altitude.
+- In game ATC may still see you at a different altitude than what you see in the flight deck.
+This is reported to be fixed by Asobo in World Update 6.
+    - **Workaround:** Climb or descend a copule hundred feet at a time until the in game ATC stops requesting you to climb or descend.

+- VATSIM controllers may also see ou at a different altitude when you are below the transition altitude.
+We recommend including a note on your flight plan that you are using MSFS.

+!!! info ""
+    VATSIM software is being modified to remedy this.

+---

 ### Cockpit Interaction System